 - At repayment, accrued interest is capitalized, i.e., becomes part of the principal amount borrowed

-- Payable after graduation over a ten-year period, unless payments are extended by loan consolidation or other repayment plan.
+- Standard repayment: ten years, unless payments are extended by loan consolidation or other repayment plan

-- If you reduce your enrollment status, withdraw, or take a leave of absence from the Law School, you may enter repayment sooner and have to begin loan repayment.
+- If you reduce your enrollment status, withdraw, or take a leave of absence from the law school, you may enter repayment sooner.

 In order to receive a Federal Direct Stafford Loan, you must be: